Blueshift has an array of filters that you can use to create segments that target the right users based on specific features and attributes.

 - All event attribute values are converted to lowercase before storing the data.

-Blueshift automatically computes aggregate statistics on visits, purchases, revenue, referrals, message sends etc during an entire customer journey.
-You can create conditions related to these aggregate statistics.
+During an entire customer journey, Blueshift automatically computes aggregate statistics on visits, purchases, revenue, referrals, message sends, etc. You can create conditions related to these aggregate statistics.
 For more information, see Derived attributes.

-You can segment by user interactions with various parts of your product or content catalog for the past 180 days.
-In addition to the filters available on the Recent Activity tab, you can also filter based on catalog/content attributes.
+You can segment by customer interactions with various parts of your product or content catalog for the past 180 days.
+In addition to the filters available on the Recent Activity tab, you can filter based on catalog/content attributes.

 Catalog Activity is created by combining the data from an event and the data from a product catalog item.
 For more information about setting up your catalog and tracking catalog activity, see Track catalog activity.